RelevantResearch/replication-endless-nightmare/README.md

 See the replication file `replication_code.r`.
 As seen above, graphics 2, 3, 4, 6, and 7 were successfully reproduced.

-This replication identified three minor discrepancies, which illustrate Relevant Research's attention to detail.
+This replication identified two minor discrepancies, which illustrate Relevant Research's attention to detail.
-Two of the three discrepancies are differences of a single whole number.
+One discrepancy amounts to a difference of a single whole number.
-The third discrepancy is a percentage calculation that is two percentage points off in Relevant Research's code than the researchers.
+The other discrepancy is a percentage calculation that is two percentage points off in Relevant Research's code compared with that of the researchers.
-The three minor discrepancies are explained below.
+The two minor discrepancies are explained below.

-#### Page 14

-- **Original Text**: "682 solitary confinement placements lasted at least 90 days, while *42* lasted over a year."
-- **RR's Replication**: A total of *43* solitary confinement placements lasted over one year.

 #### Page 17